MrDwarf7/time2hike/README.md

 # time2hike

-A small but expandable project, deisgned to aggregate data from an area given by the user such as hiking trails, the general difficult of those trails and weather information-pertaining to UV index and potential flooding of the trails.
+A small but expandable project, designed to aggregate data from an area given by the user such as hiking trails, the general difficult of those trails and weather information-pertaining to UV index and potential flooding of the trails.

 Features as the core components become implemented will range from